 - Collar and Leash and Microchip tag

-- Puppy certificate for registration from the Australian Labradoodle Association of America
+- Puppy certificate for registration from the Australian Labradoodle Association of America (provided when spay/neuter certificate is received)

 - 3 generation pedigree from the ALAA after registered

 All puppies must be picked up on the scheduled pick-up date which is when the puppies are 8 weeks old.
 This date is set when the litter is born and emailed to you with the litter announcement.
 We do not have night or weekend appointments available.
-If the puppy cannot be picked up at the 8 week pick-up date, a charge of $50.00 per day will be charged.
+If the puppy cannot be picked up at the 8-week pick-up date, a charge of $50.00 per day will be charged.
 This fee is applied to the proper care and feeding of your new puppy.
 If this service is required prior arrangements must be made.
 We are not always available for extended puppy care.
 Please plan your puppy pick-up accordingly.

 Heather C Hale